vlstill/presentations/concur_s2017/pres.md

 *   unlike other definitions, the definition in the paper does not distinguish booloans and bit-vectors of size 1

     . . .

     $$ \forall \bv{x}{32} \exists \bv{y}{32}.\ \bv{x}{32} + \bv{y}{32} = \bv{0}{32}
     \bvand \bv{x}{32} \neq \bvnot\bv{y}{32}$$

+    *   matrix of a formula is a term
-    *   the matrix should result in bit-vector of size 1
+    *   it should result in bit-vector of size 1

 ## Bitvector Formula Encoding Size